Indonesian Film Festival: Special awards

+Award records

+By films

+The following films received at least twelve nominations:

+The following films received at least five awards:

 Vidia Awards

 Vidia Awards recognize excellence in the Indonesian television movie industry, including directors, actors and writers.
 Vidia Awards were first presented in 1986 and awarded in one event with Citra Awards.

 From 1992 until 1998, the award was presented separately in an event called Festival Sinetron Indonesia (Indonesian Soap-Opera Festival).
 The awards were discontinued from 1998 to 2003.
 The awards returned between 2004 and 2006, then discontinued between 2007 and 2010, and made its return in 2011.
 The awards were last given in 2014.